-- A. Exceptions Prohibited: there shall be no exceptions by any using department/division to the above provisions; except as may be specifically authorized by the City Manager in a written statement stating the reason for said exception(s). - B. Emergency: This section shall not apply to any emergency purchase, which is subsequently approved by the City Manager upon justification by the using agents.
-(See Section VI Emergency Purchases) - C. Inspection and Testing: The user department(s) shall inspect all deliveries of supplies or contractual services to determine their conformance with the specifications set forth in the order or contract. - D. Prohibition against Subdivision: No contract or purchase shall be subdivided to avoid the requirements of this policy. - E. Minimum Number of Bids/Quotes: All open market purchases or sales shall, whenever possible, be based on at least three (3) competitive bids/quotes and shall be awarded to the most responsible bidder in accordance with the standards set forth in this policy.
-This does not apply to maintenance or reoccurring charges such as utilities, insurance and advertising. - F. Invitation of Bids: The City Manager may solicit either oral or written bids for open market pricing or sale, but shall use all reasonably available and current bidders and suppliers' lists. - G. Purchase or Contract: To perform the duties herein specified in connection with the purchase or contract for all supplies and contractual services needed by any using agent which derives its support wholly or in part from the City, when duly authorized, in accordance with purchasing procedures as prescribed by this policy and such rules and regulations as may be adopted for the internal management and operation of the Purchasing Department and such other rules and regulations as shall be prescribed by the City Mayor and Council. - H. Unauthorized Purchases: It shall be unlawful and unauthorized for any employee, elected or appointed official or other person to order the purchase of any materials, supplies, equipment, and/or contractual services or make any contract within the purview of this policy other than through the Purchasing Department.
+- k.
+Subscriptions and dues established during the budget process; - l.
+Utilities; - m.
+Seized Property included in a court order authorizing disposal; - n.
+Grant awards or agreements that require certain firms or individuals to perform the work; - o.
+Contracts involving federal funding whose procurement falls under a conflicting federal or Georgia statute or regulation - C. Emergency: This section shall not apply to any emergency purchase, which is subsequently approved by the Director of Finance and Accounting upon justification by the using agents.
+(See Section VI Emergency Purchases) - D. Inspection and Testing: The user department(s) shall inspect all deliveries of supplies or contractual services to determine their conformance with the specifications set forth in the order or contract. - E. Prohibition against Subdivision: No contract, purchase or group of requisitions shall be divided to avoid the procurement process.
+Splitting procurements, which entails making purchases via various procurement methods to avoid established thresholds from the same department/division for the same vendor or multiple vendors for goods or services of similar nature over a period of one (1) year is not allowed. - F. Open Market Purchases: When the total annual anticipated value of the goods and/or services is below \$10,000.00, the goods and/or services may be procured on the open market. - a.
+Minimum Number of Bids/Quotes: All open market purchases or sales shall, whenever possible, be based on at least three (3) competitive informal bids/quotes and shall be awarded to the most responsible bidder in accordance with the standards set forth in this policy.
+This does not apply to maintenance or reoccurring charges such as utilities, insurance and advertising. - b.
+Invitation of Bids: The City Manager may solicit either oral or written bids for open market pricing or sale, but shall use all reasonably available and current bidders and suppliers' lists. - G. Purchase or Contract: To perform the duties herein specified in connection with the purchase or contract for all supplies and contractual services needed by any using agent which derives its support wholly or in part from the City, when duly authorized, in accordance with purchasing procedures as prescribed by this policy and such rules and regulations as may be adopted for the internal management and operation of the Purchasing Department and such other rules and regulations as shall be prescribed by the City Mayor and Council. - H. Unauthorized Purchases: It shall be unlawful and unauthorized for any employee, elected or appointed official or other person to order the purchase of any materials, supplies, equipment, and/or contractual services or make any contract within the purview of this policy other than through the Purchasing Department.
 The City shall not be bound by any purchase order or contract made contrary to the provisions herein.